CityRelay

 The London Private Rented Sector in 2026

 London landlords expressed their concern when the Renters’ Rights Act was passed.
-On top of that, the higher taxation from the Autumn Budget made them question whether the London PRS is still worth it.
+On top of that, the higher taxes announced in the Autumn Budget made them question whether the London PRS is still worth it.

 Did you know: